25+ Best Places to Elope in Switzerland (Mountains, Lakes & More) [Updated for 2026]

 The truth is, though, there is no ‘’best place to get married in Switzerland’’, because there isn’t a one-size-fits-all location.
 Every couple has a different vision of how they want to spend their day.
-Because of this, I give all of my booked couples in-depth location help by creating custom location guides.
-Those guides take into account what types of scenery you want, how little (or how much) you want to walk or hike, overall accessibility, the season, and more.

 The blog you’ll find here, ‘’25 The Best Places to Get Married and Elope in Switzerland’’, is designed to be a jumping-off point as you start planning your Switzerland wedding.
 In it, you’ll get a better idea of the different types of landscapes the Swiss Alps hold, so you don’t want to miss it!
 For a more in-depth guide on how to elope and get married in Switzerland, you can check out our full guide here.

-If you’re looking for more in-depth help, location-scouting assistance is something we include in all of our elopement packages (and it’s one of our unmatched skills!).
-To find out how to get started, you can check out our pricing and packages here, or you can contact us here.
-In 2024, we are putting a greater focus on serving couples who are interested in more private, off-the-beaten-path locations you won't find while scrolling Instagram.
+To find out how to get started, you can check out my pricing and packages here, or you can contact me here.
+In 2025 and 2026, we are putting a greater focus on serving couples who are interested in more private, off-the-beaten-path locations you won’t find while scrolling Instagram.

-Map of Switzerland Wedding and Elopement Destinations
+Map of Switzerland Elopement Locations and Wedding Destinations

 Eloping in Appenzell